What is the difference between a work-study job and other positions? Are there special jobs for work-study students?

 Does my work-study help pay my tuition bill?

 No, not directly.
-Work-study simply goes to help fund your paycheck when you have a campus job, or an approved community service position off-campus.
+Work-study simply goes to help fund your paycheck when you have a campus job, or an approved community service position.
 The paycheck goes directly to you, and is not directed to your student account.
-Thus, Federal or Connecticut Work-Study listed in your financial aid package is not a grant going toward your tuition.
+Thus, Federal Work-Study listed in your financial aid package is not a grant going toward your tuition.
 Instead, it is a work assistance program.

 Is Federal Work-study the same as a Term-Time Job?